Language examinations

 Candidates must be current members or student members of the ITG or members of the Wales Official Tourist Guides Association.

-The ITG works with the Chartered Institute of Linguists (CIOL) as the approved provider of assessments of speaking skills.
-We follow the Common European Framework of Reference for Languages (CEFR) and descriptions of all levels of speaking skills from basic to highly advanced can be found here.
+The Chartered Institute of Linguists (CIOL) is the approved provider of assessments of speaking skills which follow the Common European Framework of Reference for Languages (CEFR) and descriptions of all levels of speaking skills from basic to highly advanced can be found here.

 What level is required to guide in another language when it is not your first language?